CLARUS-Project/ai-toolkit-dags/README.md

 This is an example repository.
 An instance of `airflow` will get the DAG found here and will be able to execute it if this DAG follows the proper format.

 In this repository there is a `master branch` with schema that shows the structure that the DAG should follow, the user only has to modify the indicated values and insert the code where it is specified.
+In case you want to synchronize with a central repository follow the steps in [Platform as user](#platform-as-user) section

 In addition, there is another branch with a functional example of a DAG that will process the data, train 2 different models in parallel, select the one that gives the best result and register it.